stuerp/foo_vis_spectrum_analyzer/docs/README.md

 This visualization uses the following settings:

 - Graph X-axis and Y-axis settings
-  - Select *None* to prevent the axis from being rendered.
+  - Select *Off* or *None* to prevent the axis from being rendered.
-- Channel pair selection
+- Channel pair selection: Determines which channels will be plotted against each other.
 - X and Y signal gain
 - Phosphor effect settings